Corned Beef Irish Nachos are a super fun way to use up leftover corned beef! Crispy potatoes stand in for the chips in this nacho recipe!

 - Preheat the oven to 425 degrees.

-- Heat the oil in a heavy, deep pot until it reaches 375 degrees.
+- Heat the oil in a heavy, deep pot until no more than halfway full, it reaches 400 degrees.

-- Drain the potatoes on paper towels, then lightly season them with salt while hot.
+- Remove the potatoes to a paper towel lines baking sheet, then lightly season the potatoes with salt while hot.
+Repeat with the remaining potato slices.

-- Place potatoes on a sheet pan and layer with the corned beef, cabbage and cheese.
+- Place the fried potatoes onto a sheet pan and layer with the corned beef, cabbage and cheese.

 - Bake for 15 minutes.